 1. First Name and Last Name

 Mostly self-explanatory.
-You’re not required to use your legal first name if there’s a different name you’d prefer people to call you.
+You’re not required to use your legal first name if there’s a different name you’d prefer people call you.
 Just make sure you use that name consistently across all application materials and communications with prospective employers.

 What should you include in your headline?
 Start with a description of what you do, and then make it more specific.
 For example, let’s say you’re an RA.
 By default, LinkedIn might write something like “Resident Advisor at Iowa State University”.